postolache-andreea-miruna/3DMP/Horse automata/README.md

    #### To make the base I measured the component from the initial mechanism and I made a sketch that I extruded.
 In the same way I worked on the motor housing.

-I import the screws but after that I design them.
-For gears, tail and head I import a photo with them with the measure.
+- ### Motor
+ #### I imported a [motor](https://grabcad.com/library/n20-brushed-dc-gearmotor-single-shaft-1) and I change the size of the top of the motor to be the same with the one in the mechanism description.
+ #### After that I realised that I have to do a component for the motor up.

 Also, I transform the motor up part of the motor into a component.
 I made some joints for the tail, head and gears.